adumrewal/iiit-5k-word-coco-dataset/README.md

 - `unzip IIIT5K_coco.zip -d .`

 ### Post Script
+- Thanks to [IIIT5K](https://cvit.iiit.ac.in/research/projects/cvit-projects/the-iiit-5k-word-dataset) for open-sourcing the dataset.
 - Incase you need the script to convert from `csv` to `coco` format, please feel free to reach out.
+- If you have any comments/suggestions, please feel free to drop an e-mail or raise an issue in this repo.
 - If you like what I've provided here, it would be great if you could star this repo.
-- If you have any comments/suggestions, please feel free to drop an e-mail or raise an issue in this repo.
-- Thanks to [IIIT5K](https://cvit.iiit.ac.in/research/projects/cvit-projects/the-iiit-5k-word-dataset) for open-sourcing the dataset.

 ### Citations
 #### IIIT-5K Dataset
+Please mention the following citation if you plan on using this dataset.
+More details can be found on original dataset webpage.
 ```
 @InProceedings{MishraBMVC12,
  author   = "Mishra, A. and Alahari, K. and Jawahar, C.~V.",